 Apply ice to the swollen tendon.
 The pain from tendonitis is primarily due to inflammation, which is an effort by the body to heal and protect the injured tissue.
 However, the body’s inflammatory reaction actually contributes to the problem, so controlling it is key to reducing the symptoms.
 Apply ice to your inflamed tendon every few hours to reduce inflammation and dull the pain and reduce swelling.

 Take anti-inflammatory pills.
 Another method of combating the inflammation of tendonitis is by the use of over-the-counter nonsteroidal anti-inflammatory drugs to reduce swelling and pain.
-NSAIDs can be hard on the stomach, so it’s best not take them for much longer than two weeks.
+NSAIDs can be hard on the stomach, so it’s best not to take them for much longer than two weeks.

 Intermediate Treatments for Tendonitis in New Orleans